ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 Click on the **Inventories** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso** inventory that comes pre-loaded.
 Don't forget to look at the tabs!

+In particular, the **Sources** tab page will list the inventories that are dinamically loaded from the project files.
+Open the **eap-sso-source** item and verify that is points to the `inventory/inventory` file inside the **eap-sso** project.

 ☑️ Task 3 - Explore the projects section
 ===

 **Projects** are logical groups of Ansible playbooks in automation controller.
 These playbooks usually reside in a source code version control system like Git (and platforms as Github or Gitlab).
 With **Projects** we can reference a repository or directory with one or several playbooks, that we will later use.

-Click on the **Projects** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso-deploy** project that comes pre-loaded.
-Don't forget to look at the tabs!
+Click on the **Projects** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso** project.
+The important settings in this configuration page, are the:

+* _Source Control URL_: the project is bound to a git repository called **eap-sso** located in the home directory for the `rhel` user of the `control` host.
+* _Update revision on launch_: setting this instructs the Ansible controller to verify if new commits are available in the git repository every time the template associated with project is executed.

+☑️ Task 4 - Explore the templates section
+===

+**Templates** are execution configurations, same concept as Ansible playbook.
+Click the **eap-sso-deploy** template that comes pre-loaded.
+You will notice that it points to
+`deploy.yml` playbook inside the git repository.
+In the next track sections we will use a code editor to open that git repository, make changes, and run new deployments using this job template.
+If you click on the **survey** tab, you'll find a couple credentials which are configured to be set at every execution (do not mind the values, they have been set and excrypted by default): those enable the Ansible Middleware collection to perform downloads from the Red Hat Customer Portal automatically via a feature called **Jboss Network Download API**.

 ✅ Next Challenge